Skip to main content

 Tips to maximize photo collection on graduation day

-Graduation day is a marathon, not a sprint.
-Photos happen at every stage, and each stage has a different crowd.
+Photos happen at every stage of graduation day, and each stage has a different crowd.
 Here is how to capture everything.

+Keep instructions dead simple.
 “Scan to share your photos” is enough.
-Do not write a paragraph of instructions.
-Grandparents and college friends both respond to short, clear directions.
-Add “No app needed” underneath to preempt the most common objection.
+Add “No app needed” to preempt the most common objection.

 Frequently asked questions